Full Form of FOB – Freight on Board

 The Full Form of FOB is Freight On Board.
 It is also known as free Onboard.
 FOB is a legal term that defines the point at which the risk and cost of the goods being shipped shifts from the selling party to the buying party.
 FOB is a law defined by ICC (international chamber of commerce) and accepted across the globe in modern days.

-Based on the point when the cost and risk (liability and responsibility) associated with goods transferred or shipped cargo, there are two types of FOB.
+Based on the point when the cost and risk (liability and responsibility) are associated with goods transferred or shipped cargo, there are two types of FOB.

 #1 – FOB Origin/Shipping Point